Dress code: Muslim world

 Islam, founded in the seventh century CE, laid out rules regarding the attire of both men and women in public.
 Gold adornments and silk clothes are prohibited for men to wear, as they are luxurious, but they are permissible for women.
 Men are also required to wear the ihram clothing while on Hajj, or annual pilgrimage to Mecca.

-It is required in Islam for women to wear a hijab at all times when in public, as part of the Islamic standard of modesty.
+Hijab generally refers to various head coverings conventionally worn by some Muslim women, most often a headscarf wrapped around the head, covering the hair, neck and ears, but leaving the face visible.
+The use of the hijab has been on the rise worldwide since the 1970s and is viewed by many Muslims as expressing modesty and faith.
+There is a consensus among Islamic religious scholars that covering the head is either required or preferred, though some Muslim scholars and activists argue that it is not mandated.

 Indian subcontinent

 Sikhism, which was founded in the Indian subcontinent around the end of the fifteenth century, also requires a dress code.

 Male Sikhs, who are members of the Khalsa are required to wear a turban at all times.
+Some, but not all, male Sikhs in North America wear a turban; they will instead tie their hair in a knot or ponytail.

 Laws and social norms

 Cultural values, norms, and laws regarding clothing can vary by location.

 For example, the degree of nudity that is acceptable changes depending on location.
 In New Guinea and Vanuatu, there are areas where it is customary for men to wear nothing but penis sheaths in public, while women wear string skirts.
 In remote areas of Bali, women may go topless, which is less common in more Western countries.

-Most developed countries have generally no rules regarding specific clothing in most public scenarios.
+Most Western countries have generally no rules regarding specific clothing in most public scenarios, but only have private rules.

+Islamic clothing codes vary by country, especially Islamic veiling practices by country.
+In Dubai, it is less strict outside of mosques, but for both men and women, shoulders and knees must be covered in public.
+Nudity is illegal in Dubai for both sexes, cross-dressing is prohibited, and toplessness or cleavage is essentially illegal for women.
+In Afghanistan, the hijab is compulsory for all women and everywhere, including in schools, while the burqa is not mandatory but is customary.
+On the other hand, in the People's Republic of China, the burqa is banned in the Islamic area of Xinjiang.

+Indigenous costumes

+Indigenous national costumes are often preferred for certain occasions, even among communities that also incorporate more widespread dress customs from the West.
+The barong tagalog for men and baro't saya for women are formal wear in the Philippines.
+Other examples include chut thai in Thailand, kilts in Scotland, and kente in Ghana.
+Bhutan's code of etiquette, driglam namzha, specifies indigenous clothing that should be worn in public, both formally and informally; adherence to this code in certain settings has been legally mandated since 1989.